Gord Johns: Cycling

 Johns has proposed the National Cycling Strategy Act, a Private member's bill in both the 42nd and 43rd Parliament.
 In 2017, to bring awareness to his efforts he cycled a 13-day tour of his riding, which included the first visit by an MP to Hesquiaht, a First Nations community located on Vancouver Island.
+Johns' advocacy led to the development of the Canadian government's Active Transportation Strategy, with Parliamentary Secretary to the Minister of Infrastructure and Communities Andy Fillmore stating that Johns "is getting what he wants, as are cycling advocates across the country."

 Johns has been a long-time member of the All-Party Cycling Caucus, a group of Canadian parliamentarians who promote cycling infrastructure and work with cycling organizations and programs.

-Vancouver Island Initiatives

-In 2025, Johns supported efforts to position Port Alberni as a potential training base for the 2026 FIFA World Cup, co-hosted by Canada, Mexico, and the United States.
-On May 20, members of the Alberni Valley FIFA 2026 Organizing Committee met with Johns at Steampunk Café in Port Alberni to discuss the host city offer and facility assessments for sites like Bob Dailey Stadium; attendees included Committee Chair Terry Deakin, Councillor Deb Haggard, and Abu Jahangir (co-lead and general secretary).
-Johns publicly endorsed the bid on social media, emphasizing economic benefits for the community and youth soccer development, and encouraged ongoing evaluations by FIFA Canada.
-In July, FIFA World Cup officials toured and assessed facilities in Port Alberni as part of the bid process.
+In recognition of his advocacy, Johns has won the National Cycling Advocate Award from Vélo Canada Bikes.

 Small businesses

 As critic for small business and tourism, Johns called for the Liberal government to enact a campaign promise to cut the small business tax rate.
 In 2017, after the Liberal government proposed tax reforms impacting small businesses, Johns proposed that the allocated consultation time with small businesses be increased and extended beyond the summer to allow for more engagement.
 He also called for the reforms to include larger corporations.

 During the COVID-19 pandemic, Johns advocated for emergency benefits for small businesses.
-He also called for BC Ferries, to be included in the emergency wage subsidy program, highlighting their role connecting Vancouver Island and the Lower Mainland.
+He also called for BC Ferries to be included in the emergency wage subsidy program, highlighting their role connecting Vancouver Island and the Lower Mainland.
 Johns also advocated for an expansion of wage subsidy to more entities, while maintaining accountability.
 He also called on the government to work with Canada's banks to lower interest rates for small businesses, to limit their ability to profit from the administration of loan programs on behalf of the government.
 Johns also advocated in Parliament to waive the sales tax on gift cards sold prior to the 2020 holiday season, as a means of helping struggling small businesses during the holiday season.

 At the beginning of the 42nd parliament Johns assisted in the reconstitution of the Entrepreneur Caucus.